American Electric Power Company, Inc. (AEP) set up for great things

-American Electric Power Company, Inc. (NYSE:AEP) went down by -0.77% from its latest closing price when compared to the 1-year high value of $104.97 and move down -29.72%, while AEP stocks collected -3.84% of loss with the last five trading sessions.
-Press Release reported 11 hours ago that ROSEN, TRUSTED INVESTOR COUNSEL, Continues its Investigation of Securities Claims Against American Electric Power Company, Inc. – AEP
+American Electric Power Company, Inc. (NYSE:AEP) went down by -1.25% from its latest closing price when compared to the 1-year high value of $104.97 and move down -31.59%, while AEP stocks collected -2.18% of loss with the last five trading sessions.
+Press Release reported 2 hours ago that LAWSUITS FILED AGAINST KL, GEO and AEP – Jakubowitz Law Pursues Shareholders Claims

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.